orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 The control-freak is born.
 As a grudge.
 A grudge is the only thing that will help you to *never, ever loose your mittens again*.

+> Home assignment: Think back.
+When was the last time you left something important behind?
+> What other personal conflicts and emotional factors might have clouded your mind causing you to do so?

-## To think ahead, or to live in the moment
+## Think ahead, or live in the moment?

 With your teeth and resolve gritted, the ControlFreak returns to your current situation.
 "Bags on the floor?"
 Check.
 "List of family members?"
 Check.